-Carbon dioxide.
+CO2: carbon dioxide.

-COD

-The term COD (chemical oxygen demand) means the amount of oxygen necessary for the complete oxidation of organic and inorganic compounds present in a water sample.
+COD: the term COD (chemical oxygen demand) means the amount of oxygen necessary for the complete oxidation of organic and inorganic compounds present in a water sample.
 It is an index measuring the degree of pollution of water by oxidisable substances, mainly organic.
 Its value is expressed in %.

-CODE OF ETHICS

-A document that defines the principles, behaviours, commitments, and ethical responsibilities that must be complied with by directors, employees, and collaborators in all company activities.
+CODE OF ETHICS: a document that defines the principles, behaviours, commitments, and ethical responsibilities that must be complied with by directors, employees, and collaborators in all company activities,.

-COGENERATION

-Simultaneous production of electrical and thermal energy.
+COGENERATION: simultaneous production of electrical and thermal energy.

-CORPORATE GOVERNANCE

-Set of rules according to which companies are managed and controlled.
+CORPORATE GOVERNANCE: set of rules according to which companies are managed and controlled.

-CSR

-Corporate Social Responsibility.
+CSR: Corporate Social Responsibility.

-Remote transmission of heat by circulating water in two pipes, one supplying hot water and one returning colder water.
+DISTRICT HEATING: remote transmission of heat by circulating water in two pipes, one supplying hot water and one returning colder water.